- Blog & News

 Starting or converting to a teacher-powered school is a challenging process.
 Navigating the local and state politics and education code, as well as creating a shared governance structure and learning program designed to better meet the needs of their students takes time, money, and professional development opportunities.
 The application process for charter or innovative district schools is intensive and requires teachers to put in many hours on top of their regular day job of teaching in a classroom.
 Many teachers are unable to move past the initial planning stages because of an absence of resources, support, and encouragement.

 Teacher groups that have successfully started or converted to teacher-powered schools report that among the most helpful things in the planning stages were: release time to plan as a group and visiting other teacher-powered schools.
 Both of these require funding—money specifically used to cover substitute costs, travel expenses, and consistent release time for teachers on the planning team.

 The purpose of these Ignition Grants is to help committed groups of teachers in the planning process of designing and implementing a teacher-powered school, or for teams looking to improve their teacher-powered practices and structures.
 For Ignition Grants, teachers will need to have formed a design team and have completed the Forming Stage of the Steps Guide.
 The Ignition Grant is used in the Storming Stage.
-While, these grants are not designed to be all encompassing or enough funding to complete the whole start-up process, they will jump start the process and empower teachers to create schools that better serve the students in their communities.
+While these grants are not designed to be all-encompassing or enough funding to complete the whole start-up process, they will jump-start the process and empower teachers to create schools that better serve the students in their communities.

 Teams applying for this grant can propose to use the grant for any or all of the following (but can also suggest their own uses):

 - Travel expenses for members of the team to visit a current teacher-powered school or conference